apache/beam/website/www/site/content/en/documentation/ml/anomaly-detection.md

     ├── main.py
     └── setup.py

-`pipeline/utils.py` contains the code for loading the emotion dataset and two `beam.DoFn` that are used for data transformation
+`pipeline/transformations.py` contains the code for different `beam.DoFn` and additional functions that are used in pipeline

-`pipeline/options.py` contains the pipeline options to configure the Dataflow pipeline `config.py` defines some variables like GCP PROJECT_ID, NUM_WORKERS that are used multiple times `setup.py` defines the packages/requirements for the pipeline to run `main.py` contains the pipeline code and some additional function used for running the pipeline
+`pipeline/options.py` contains the pipeline options to configure the Dataflow pipeline

+`config.py` defines some variables like GCP PROJECT_ID, NUM_WORKERS that are used multiple times

+`setup.py` defines the packages/requirements for the pipeline to run

+`main.py` contains the pipeline code and some additional functions used for running the pipeline

 ### How to Run the Pipeline ?
 First, make sure you have installed the required packages and you have pushed data to PubSub.